sergey-sw/raft-playground/README.md

 <hr/>

-## How Raft works (simplified)
+## 🧑‍🎓 How Raft works [simplified] 👩‍🎓

+### Leadership

-Node in a cluster can play of three `roles`: follower, candidate, leader.
+Node in a cluster can play one of three roles: follower, candidate, leader.
 - At the beginning, all nodes are followers.
+From the name it may seem that the role of a follower implies the presence of a leader, but this is optional.
+Node can be a follower and listen to a leader, or it may be a follower and have no leader yet.
+If there's a leader in a cluster, follower receives leader updates.
-Follower accepts leader updates.
-Follower may not have a leader yet.
-If follower does not receive updates from leader withing a `heartbeatTimeout`, it will decide that leader is down and promote itself to a candidate role.
+If follower gets no updates from leader within a `heartbeat timeout`, it will decide that leader is down and promote itself to a candidate role.
 - Candidate is a transitory role between follower and leader.
+Follower promotes itself to a candidate role if it does not hear from active leader or other candidates.
 When node becomes a candidate, it broadcasts a vote request to all other nodes.
-If the majority of the cluster responds OK to this vote request, candidate will become a leader.
+If the majority of the cluster (`n/2 + 1` nodes) responds OK to this vote request, candidate will become a leader.
-Otherwise, node will step back to a follower role.
+Otherwise, node will step back to a follower role and the process will repeat after some delay.
-- Leader's job is to send heartbeats and updates to other nodes in a cluster.
-By design, there can be only one leader in a cluster.
-If you somehow got two or more leaders — your raft implementation is incorrect.
+- Leader sends heartbeats and updates to other nodes in a cluster.
+By design, there can be only one leader.

-Another important concept of the algorithm is a `term`.
-It is a number that monotonically increases during the lifetime of a cluster.
+If there are two or more leaders somehow, then you may be 100% sure that the implementation of raft algorithm is incorrect.

+Election happens in a specific `term`.
+Each node starts in term `1`.
+Terms are incremented on new elections and help to logically order the events.
+[Lamport clock](https://en.wikipedia.org/wiki/Lamport_timestamp) is a close analogue to terms in Raft.
+Election may either finish with a new chosen leader or finish without a leader (no one got the majority of the votes) — in this case there will be new election in a higher term.

+### Data updates

+All updates are handled by the leader.
+If a client sends an update to the node that is not the leader, this node should respond with error or redirect.

+Leader maintains an ordered log of data operations and replicates it to the followers.
+For each follower there is an index of the last replicated operation.
+When the leader receives an update, it appends the operation to its log and broadcasts it to the followers.
+If the majority of the cluster responds OK to this update, leader applies this update and responds OK to the client.

+To ensure the correctness of the operations order in the operations log, messages sent from leader to followers contains not only the operation itself, but also the index and term of the last operation on the leader.
+Follower appends the update only if its operations log matches leader's log (last operation is same).
+Follower may have an outdated operations log due to different reasons.
+In that case follower replies with error and sends the index of the last operation in its log.
+Leader will understand that this follower missed some previous updates and will send them since the provided index.

+The durability of the update is guaranteed by the nature of voting: since the majority of the cluster confirmed the acceptance of the update, it's guaranteed that every further majority will contain a node that has this update.

+As stated earlier, leader applies the update to its local state right after it receives the confirmation from the majority of the cluster.
+Followers, on the other hand, are always one step behind: they need to receive one more update from the leader to ensure that the previous one was successfully committed to the log.
+Because of that, clients should read data only from the leader if they need strict data consistency.

 <hr/>